My Time As A City Boy

 The city’s system was a lot like the one I’d just left: two wells (only one of which worked), 80-year-old water mains that constantly leaked, and an old sewer plant way past its lifespan.
 So I started working on the board members to bring in an engineer, just as I had in the other town.
 But the leadership in my hometown was stubborn—more bull-headed than any place I’d ever worked, which is saying something after dealing with Bob Ray.

 After the only well went down one night, they finally agreed to let me bring in the same engineering firm I’d worked with before.
-The firm was hesitant; they’d been burned by this city before and said it was a nightmare to work with.
+The firm was hesitant; they’d been burned by this city before and said it was a nightmare to work with them.
 But they liked me and took my word that I’d push hard to support them.
 They got to work on a Preliminary Engineering Report (PER) right away.

 I Was Wrong